flexcompute/tidy3d/docs/source/faq.rst

 Submitting and monitoring jobs, and donwloading the results, is all done through our `web API <api.html#web-api>`_.
-After a successful run, all data for all monitors can be downloaded in a single file ``monitor_data.hdf5`` using :meth:`tidy3d.web.load()`, and the raw data can be loaded into a :class:`tidy3d.SimultionData` object.
+After a successful run, all data for all monitors can be downloaded in a single ``.hdf5`` file using :meth:`tidy3d.web.webapi.load`, and the raw data can be loaded into a :class:`.SimulationData` object.

-From the :class:`tidy3d.SimultionData` object, one can grab and plot the data for each monitor with square bracket indexing, inspect the originl :class:`Simulation` object, and view the log from the solver run.
-For more details, see the tutorial ``VizData``.
+From the :class:`.SimulationData` object, one can grab and plot the data for each monitor with square bracket indexing, inspect the original :class:`.Simulation` object, and view the log from the solver run.
+For more details, see `this tutorial <notebooks/VizSimulation.html>`_.

 How is using Tidy3D billed?
 ---------------------------

-The `Tidy3D client <https://pypi.org/project/tidy3d/>`_ that is used for designing simulations and analyzing the results is free and open source.
+The `Tidy3D client <https://pypi.org/project/tidy3d-beta/>`_ that is used for designing simulations and analyzing the results is free and open source.
 We only bill the run time of the solver on our server, taking only the compute time into account (as opposed to overhead e.g. during uploading).
 In the online user interface,